 Wireless network providers are always bragging about their “high G” networks – but in biochemistry, low G is how molecules like to be!
 So they’ll act and interact in ways that get them to that low G state (hence FAVORABLE interactions have a NEGATIVE ΔG)

 But getting there isn’t always easy – in fact, they often have to get more uncomfortable before they get comfortable – before reaching the low-G product “ground state” they have to pass through an uncomfortable TRANSITION STATE.
 The energy required to get to that transition state (through the ACTIVATION BARRIER) is the ACTIVATION ENERGY (ΔG⧧).
-Catalysts work by lowering this barrier, so less activation energy is required for the reaction to proceed – thus your reaction can occur at a much higher speed!
+Catalysts work by lowering this barrier, so that less activation energy is required for the reaction to proceed – thus your reaction can occur at a much higher speed!
 But IN BOTH DIRECTIONS! (they can’t make you happier in a stiff pose but they can make it easier for you to choose to pose or not).
-Catalysts can’t change the overall change in free energy, ΔG because that’s one of those “state properties” – it depends ONLY on initial & final “states” NOT path taken to get there
+Catalysts can’t change the overall change in free energy, ΔG because ΔG is a “state property” – it depends ONLY on initial & final “states” NOT path taken to get there.

-You can find all kinds of catalysts all over the place – you might have heard of “catalytic converters” in cars – the catalysts you find in your body (biological catalysts) we call ENZYMES.
-Enzymes are usually proteins, but can also be protein/RNA complexes or RNA alone (RNA deserves more credit…) & they can also include helper molecules called “cofactors.”
+You can find all kinds of catalysts all over the place – you might have heard of “catalytic converters” in cars.
+We call the catalysts you find in your body (biological catalysts) ENZYMES.
+They are usually proteins, but can also be protein/RNA complexes or RNA alone (RNA deserves more credit…) & they can also include helper molecules called “cofactors.”
 For today’s talk we’ll assume we’re talking protein.
 In enzyme-catalyzed reactions, the reactants are often called SUBSTRATES (S) & they bind to a special “pocket” on the enzyme (E) called the ACTIVE SITE (aka catalytic site) which provides an ideal environment for the reaction to occur.

 There are lots of different types of reactions they can speed up – everything from RNA writing (transcription) to ATP-making to DNA breaking!
 They can do what they do in my ways including by simply getting molecules (which are swimming around happily) to stay still long enough to react and holding them down in a position that’s ideal for that reaction to occur.
 This can often involve bringing molecules together in the “right orientations” (what are the chances molecules would happen to collide with one another in just the right way?)